Spin-charge separation in a 1D Fermi gas with tunable interactions: Supplementary Text

-Using the Bethe ansatz equations (BAE) given in \cite{Yang1967}, one can find distinct low-energy excitations \cite{He2020} in the charge and spin sectors.
-As shown in Fig. S3, the charge sector has a particle-hole continuum spectrum, whose upper and lower bounds are given by
+One can find distinct low-energy excitations \cite{He2020} in the charge and spin sectors.
+As shown in Fig. S6, the charge sector has a particle-hole continuum spectrum, whose upper and lower bounds are given by

 showing a linear dispersion with quadratic curvature for arbitrarily strongly interacting fermions in the long-wave limit.
-In the above equation, $v_c$ is the charge velocity and $m^*$ is the effective mass, which can both be obtained from the BAE \cite{He2020}.
-The low-energy spin excitation in the spin sector is also displayed in Fig. S3.
+In Eq.(\ref{dispersion}), $v_c$ is the charge velocity and $m^*$ is the effective mass, which can both be obtained from the BAE \cite{He2020}.
+The low-energy spin excitation in the spin sector is also displayed in Fig. S6.
 It shows a typical two-spinon excitation spectrum, which are the elementary spin excitations for the Yang-Gaudin model \cite{He2020}.
 For a small momentum $q$, the upper and lower bounds are given by

 respectively, where $v_s$ is the spin velocity and $k_s$ is the characteristic spin wavevector.
-The curvature leads to higher-order corrections in the nonlinear Tomonaga-Luttinger liquid \cite{Imambekov2009,Imambekov2012}.
-We observe that the upper boundary of the two-spinon excitation spectrum is determined by spinon particles, whereas the lower boundary is determined by two individual hole excitations.
+The curvature leads to higher-order corrections in the nonlinear TLL \cite{Imambekov2009,Imambekov2012}.
+We observe that the upper boundary of the two-spinon excitation spectrum is determined by two spinons with equal quasi-momentum, whereas the lower boundary is determined by two separated spinons.

 In accordance with bosonization theory, one introduces charge and spin bosonic fields $\phi_{c,s}=\left( \phi_{\uparrow}\pm \phi_{\downarrow}\right)/\sqrt{2}$ and $\Pi_{c,s}=\left( \Pi_{\uparrow}\pm \Pi_{\downarrow}\right)/\sqrt{2}$.
-Here the fields $ \phi_{\nu}$ and their canonically conjugate momenta $\Pi_{\nu}=\partial_x \theta_{\nu} (x)/\pi$ obey the standard bosonic commutation relations, i.e. $\left[ \phi_{\nu},\Pi_{\mu} \right]=\mathrm{i} \delta_{\nu\mu}\delta(x-y)$ with $\nu,\mu=c,s$.
+Here the fields $ \phi_{\nu}$ and their canonically conjugate momenta $\Pi_{\nu}$ obey the standard bosonic commutation relations, i.e. $\left[ \phi_{\nu},\Pi_{\mu} \right]=\mathrm{i} \delta_{\nu\mu}\delta(x-y)$ with $\nu,\mu=c,s$.
 For small momentum $q\ll k_F$, the 1D spin-$1/2$ repulsive Fermi gas can be described by an effective Hamiltonian \cite{Imambekov2012,Giamarchi_Book,Haldane1981}

 The parameter $\alpha$ is a short-range cutoff.
 The first two terms describe the conventional linear TLL, i.e. the low-energy excitations of the 1D interacting Fermi gas separates into charge and spin collective bosonic modes, with